discordjs/guide/guide/interactions/registering-slash-commands.md

 ## Guild commands

-Guild specific application commands are only available in the guild they have been created in, as such we will be using `GuildApplicationCommandManager#create()` to create them:
+Guild specific application commands are only available in the guild they have been created in, as such we'll be using `GuildApplicationCommandManager#create()` to create them:

 ```js{7}
 client.once('ready', async () => {